expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 - [Expo Next Adapter][next-adapter]

-If you have any problems rendering a certain component with SSR then you can submit fixing to the expo/expo repo:
+If you have any problems rendering a certain component with SSR then you can submit fixes to the expo/expo repo:
 - [Expo packages][expo-packages]

 Thanks so much 👋